 P2RY6 (Pyrimidinergic Receptor P2Y6) is a Protein Coding gene.
-Among its related pathways are Nucleotide-like (purinergic) receptors and Development Angiotensin activation of ERK.
-GO annotations related to this gene include G-protein coupled receptor activity and UDP-activated nucleotide receptor activity.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and UDP-activated nucleotide receptor activity.
 An important paralog of this gene is P2RY4.

 UniProtKB/Swiss-Prot Summary for P2RY6 Gene